the practical kitchen

 Note: Broilers are VERY hot and their power can vary widely from oven to oven.
 Once you switch to broiling, check on your pizza every 30 seconds to make sure it doesn't burn!

+Every oven is different, but pizza does cook quickly.
+After the first 5 minutes on the steel, the pizza dough will be cooked through.
 What you're really looking at to determine if it's "done" is the browning on the crust and cheese.
 Some of that comes down to personal preference!

 BONUS TIP: How to Hand Stretch Pizza Dough